yiming187/ProtonbaseDemo/README.md

 # ProtonBase Demo

-This repository contains the demo files for ProtonBase, a unified multi-modal database that combines relational, JSON, text, geospatial, and vector data types in a single database.
+This repository contains the demo files for ProtonBase (Tacnode), a unified multi-modal database platform that combines relational, JSON, text, geospatial, and vector data types in a single system.

 ## Overview

-ProtonBase is a next-generation database that eliminates data silos by supporting multiple data types in a single platform:
+ProtonBase (Tacnode) is a next-generation database platform that eliminates data silos by providing a unified solution for all your data needs:

+- **Instant Lakehouse** - Real-time performance at scale with sub-second analytics
+- **Online Retrieval** - Real-time vector and semantic search with zero-latency updates
+- **PostgreSQL Compatibility** - High compatibility with existing tools and extensions
+- **Cloud-Native Design** - Instant elasticity for dynamic workloads
+- **Bring AI to Your Data** - Extract knowledge and discover insights with AI

+### Unified Data Types

+ProtonBase supports multiple data types in a single platform:

 - **Relational data** - Traditional structured data with ACID transactions
 - **JSON data** - Flexible schema design for semi-structured data
 - **Text data** - Full-text search with ranking and highlighting
 - **Geospatial data** - Location-based queries and spatial analysis
 - **Vector data** - Similarity search for AI and machine learning applications

+### Key Advantages

+- **Single Point of Truth** - One database for all your data needs
+- **Simplified Architecture** - No need to integrate multiple specialized databases
+- **Lower Latency** - No cross-database joins or data movement
+- **Consistent Data** - No synchronization issues between systems
+- **Reduced Costs** - Fewer systems to maintain and operate

 ## Repository Contents